 To publicize your brand and set yourself apart, you will also need to step up your marketing plan and use as many venues as possible to present your brand to the public.
 You may be far better than your competitors but that won’t make any difference if your prospects don’t even know you’re in the game.
 Use social media, word of mouth, cold calling, direct mail, and other tried-and-true marketing techniques.
 Ensure you have a well-optimized online presence, develop lead generation and contact information capture techniques such as offering high-quality content on your site, a subscriber newsletter, and information giveaways.

-3. Not in Touch with Customer Needs.
+3. Not in Touch with Customer Needs

 Your business will fail if you neglect to stay in touch with your customers and understand what they need and the feedback they offer.
 Your customers may like your product or service but, perhaps they would love it if you changed this feature or altered that procedure.
 What are they telling you?
 Have you been listening?
 Or is the market declining?
 Are they even still interested in what you’re selling?
 These are all important questions to ask and answer.
 Maybe you’re offering a product or service that is fallen well below trend.

-4. Unprofitable Business Model.
+4. Unprofitable Business Model

-Akin to leadership failure is building a business on a model that is not sound, operating without a business plan, and pursuing a business for which there is no proven revenue stream.
+Akin to leadership failure is building a company on a business model that is not sound, operating without a business plan, and pursuing a business for which there is no proven revenue stream.
 The business idea may be good but failure may come in the implementation of the idea if there are no strategic guidelines in place.

 How to Build a Good Business Model: Research and review the way other businesses in the industry operate.
 Develop a complete business plan that includes financial forecasting based on predictable revenue, strategic marketing, and challenge management solutions to overcome potential obstacles and competitor activities.
 Create a milestone chart with specific tasks and objectives assigned along the timeline so you can measure success, solve problems as they occur, and stay on track.
 A sound business model that incorporates best practices can help your business avoid failure.

-5. Poor Financial Management.
+5. Poor Financial Management

 You must know, down to the last dime, where the money in your business is coming from and where it’s going in order for your business to succeed.
 Your business can also fail if you lack a contingency funding plan, a reserve of money you can call upon in the event of a financial crisis.
 Sometimes people start businesses with a dream of making money but don’t have the skill or interest to manage cash flow, taxes, expenses, and other financial issues.
 Poor accounting practice puts a business on a path straight to failure.

-6. Rapid Growth and Over-expansion.
+6. Rapid Growth and Over-expansion

 Every now and then a business startup grows much faster than it can keep up with.
 You open a website with a trending product and suddenly you are inundated with orders you are not able to fill.
 Or perhaps the opposite is true.
 You are so convinced that your product is going to take the world by storm that you invest heavily and order way too much inventory and now you can’t move it.
 These are both additional paths to business failure.